[July 18, 2022: There have been some changes made to this post. For more information, read the Editors’ notes at the bottom of the post. Editors.]

-And far too often the person who systematically raped and terrorized is still accepted by the visible church as a member in good standing.
-And the abuser continues scutinising the church attenders, looking for victims to rape, abuse and terrorize.
+Far too often, the person who systematically raped and terrorized is still accepted by the visible church as a member in good standing.
+And the abuser continues scrutinising the church attenders, looking for victims to rape, abuse and terrorize.

 UPDATE.
-Thanks to a suggestion from a new commenter, I would like to amend what I said in the above paragraph.
+Thanks to a suggestion from a new commenter (Jnsch), I would like to amend what I said in the above paragraph.
 The amendment is in red.